 The Fare Structure

-Also similar to other major subway systems, the Nanjing Metro has a ticketing or fare.
-In other words, fare is based upon the actual distance being traveled.
+Similar to other major subway systems, the Nanjing Metro has a ticketing or fare system.
+In other words, the fare is based on the distance traveled.
 In this case, the fare will be higher for a longer trip, such as beyond eight subway stations.
-Fortunately, the service in Nanjing and throughout China is far more affordable in comparison to Paris and Tokyo.
-Even further, it more affordable than most of the other world’s subway systems.
+Fortunately, the service in Nanjing and throughout China is far more affordable than in Paris and Tokyo.
+Even further, it is more affordable than most of the other world’s subway systems.

 Understanding The System

-Depending upon the length of stay and amount of service needed, a visitor can purchase one or more single ride tickets or a Nanjing Public Utility IC card for multiple rides.
-For simplicity purposes, the visitor can purchase single ride tickets with coins or ¥5 or ¥10 bills at vending machines located in subway stations.
+Depending on the length of stay and the service needed, a visitor can purchase one or more single-ride tickets or a Nanjing Public Utility IC card for multiple rides.
+For simplicity purposes, the visitor can buy single-ride tickets with coins or ¥5 or ¥10 bills at vending machines located in subway stations.
 The tickets cost 2 yuan or about 29 cents for trips under the length of eight stations.
 Longer distances cost 4 yuan or 58 cents.
-Conversely, a visitor can use Nanjing Public Utility IC Card for multiple trips.
+Conversely, a visitor can use the Nanjing Public Utility IC Card for multiple trips.

 Top Attractions Listed By Subway Line & Station

-A list of 10 of the most important attractions in Nanjing.
+A list of 10 of the most essential attractions in Nanjing.
 All links have been revised or shortened for convenience and easier readability.

 Confucius Temple /Qinhuai River

 Located in the very popular Qinhuai Scenic Area, the Confucius Temple was originally built along the banks of the Qinhaui River.
-But the structure was destroyed in 1034 during the Song Dynasty.
-Rebuilt shortly thereafter, the temple survived through the Ming Dynasty and the Qing Dynasty.
+However, the structure was destroyed in 1034 during the Song Dynasty.
+Rebuilt shortly thereafter, the temple survived through the Ming and Qing Dynasties.
 The current temple dates back to the 19th century and remains a place of worship to the iconic Chinese philosopher Confucius.
-He died in 479 BC, during the Spring and Autumn period.
+He died in 479 BC during the Spring and Autumn periods.

 Green Line 3 – Confucius Temple/Fuzimiao station